abhishek9871/nesteryrelease/Docs/NSI_2.5.md

         [Analysis, Test, Build, and Manual Verification steps]...
         ```
     *   **Template for Simple LFS (modifying existing files only, no code-gen):** The prompt may be simpler, instructing the tool to apply a `git diff` from ` ' @lfs_X_final_diff.md ' ` and run verification steps.
-3.  **Execution & Iteration:** The User executes the prompt.
-If the tool fails at any step, I will analyze the error and provide a corrected procedural step to resolve it.
+3.  **Execution & Iteration:** The User executes this procedural prompt with the Augment Coder tool.
+If the tool reports a failure at any step, the process moves to the **Tool Contingency & Failure Protocol** in Section VI.

 **Phase 5: Comprehensive Work Verification & Commit**
 1. Once the Augment Coder tool reports successful application and verification, I will provide a prompt for it to perform a final, exhaustive check of all work performed for the LFS.